-Horizon Power will continue to partner with the Department of Education to deliver rooftop solar systems to a further 32 schools across Western Australia’s northwest regions as part of the second tranche of the Solar Schools initiative.
+Horizon Power will continue to partner with the Department of Education to deliver rooftop solar systems to a further 28 schools across Western Australia’s northwest regions as part of the second stage of the Solar Schools initiative.

 An additional $4.6 million will be invested in the program as a part of the State Government’s $45 million Schools Clean Energy Technology Fund, which will see solar panels and virtual power plants installed at public schools across the state.

-The second tranche of the Solar Schools program will deliver systems to 19 schools in the Kimberley, 12 schools in the Pilbara, and one school in the Gascoyne, starting with Broome North Primary School, where installation works began on 28 March.
+Stage two of the Solar Schools program will deliver rooftop solar systems to 18 schools in the Kimberley and 10 schools in the Pilbara, starting with Broome North Primary School, where installation works began on 28 March.

 Horizon Power’s Acting General Manager Customer Experience, Evette Smeathers, said the company was pleased to be continuing its partnership with the Department of Education to deliver cleaner, greener energy solutions to Western Australia’s regional schools.